 Access and Skills - All students will be encouraged to make full use of the print and electronic resources available to them through membership of the University.
 These include a large range of journals (both print and electronic) and a wide variety of resources available through web sites and information gateways.
 The University Library's web pages provide access to subject relevant resources and services, and to the library catalogue.
 Students will be presented with opportunities within the programme curriculum and within this module to develop their information retrieval and evaluation skills, in order to identify appropriate resources effectively.
 Blackboard - This module is supported by Blackboard, where students will be able to find all necessary module documentation, including guidance on further reading within the module handbook.
-Direct links to information resources will also be provided from within Blackboard

-UWE Libraries - Engagement with online resources available through the library will be a core requirement of this module.

-Indicative Reading List

-The essential reading will be specified in the module handbook and on Blackboard at the start of the module.
+Direct links to information resources will also be provided from within Blackboard UWE Libraries - Engagement with online resources available through the library will be a core requirement of this module.
+Indicative Reading The essential reading will be specified in the module handbook and on Blackboard List at the start of the module.
 This is potentially subject to change at short notice and students should not purchase any text without the guidance of the module leader.
-Examples of the essential reading for this module may include:

-Crane A, Matten D (2010) Business Ethics Oxford: Oxford University

-Hart, C. (2002) Doing a Literature Review London: Sage

-Jankowicz A.D.
-(2005) Business Research Projects 4th ed London: Thomson

-Saunders M, Lewis P, Thornhill A (2007) Research Methods for Business Students 4th ed London: FT Prentice Hall

-Students will be required to be aware of current financial events and the business environment.
+Examples of the essential reading for this module may include: Crane A, Matten D (2010) Business Ethics Oxford: Oxford University Hart, C. (2002) Doing a Literature Review London: Sage Jankowicz A.D.
+(2005) Business Research Projects 4th ed London: Thomson Saunders M, Lewis P, Thornhill A (2007) Research Methods for Business Students 4th ed London: FT Prentice Hall Students will be required to be aware of current financial events and the business environment.
 They will be encouraged to regularly read a quality financial newspaper.
 These are available free of charge through the library website.
 Further reading will be required and specified on Blackboard

-Part 3: Assessment

-Assessment Strategy

-The assessment methods are chosen to provide summative feedback and to enable the students to demonstrate that they have achieved the learning outcomes of the module.
+Dart 2. / Assessment Pail 3.
+F (55e55mem Assessment Strategy enable the students to outcomes of the modul The assessment methods are chosen to provide summative feedback and to enable the students to demonstrate that they have achieved the learning outcomes of the module.
 Formative feedback will be provided during supervision sessions and as part of the taught unit.
 Component A - Case Study Examination 2 hours A pre-seen case study will made available to students prior to the examination.
-The synoptic case study will draw on a range of accounting and finance disciplines.
-The questions will not be made available in advance.
-Students will be encouraged to undertake research into the aspects of accounting and finance covered in the case study and they may take two sides of notes into the examination room.

-Component B - Critical Review - 5,000 words A critical review of information sources on a specific research topic based in real world issues, with organisational recommendations.
+The synoptic case study will draw on a range of accountifinance disciplines.
+The questions will not be made available in advar Students will be encouraged to undertake research into the aspects of accounting and finance covered in the case study and they may take to sides of notes into the examination room. ounting and dvance.
+Component B - Coursework The coursework comprises of a topic proposal (B1 - 10%), and a critical review of information sources on a specific research topic (B2- 90%).
+Identify final assessment component and element Compone ent A A: B: % weighting between co omponents A and B (Star idard modules only) 30% 70%

-Identify final assessment component and element Compone ent A A: B: % weighting between components A and B (Standard modules only) 70% First Sit Component A (controlled conditions) Element weighting Description of each element (as % of component) 2 hour examination based on synoptic case study with pre issued information 100% Component B Description of each element Element weighting (as % of component) 5,000 word critical review of information sources (including a reflection on their professional skills development - max 500 words) 100%
+First Sit Component A (controlled conditions) Description of each element Element weighting (as % of component) 2 hour examination based on synoptic case study with pre issued information 100% Component B Description of each element Element weighting (as % of component) 1.
+Topic proposal 10%

-Resit (further attendance at taught classes is not required) Component A (controlled conditions) Description of each element Element weighting (as % of component) 2 hour examination based on synoptic case study with pre issued information 100% Component B Description of each element Element weighting (as % of component) 5,000 word critical review of information sources If a student is permitted an EXCEPTIONAL PETAKE of the module the assessment.
-100%
+Component A (controlled conditions) Description of each element Element weighting (as % of component) 1.
+2 hour examination based on synoptic case study with pre issued information 100% onent B ption of each element Element weighting (as % of component) 1.
+5,000 word critical review of information sources (including a reflection on their academic as well as professional skills development - max 500 words) 100%